ai-cfia/ailab-datastore/doc/inference-feedback.md

 ## Contexte

 We have a process in place to requests our pipelines to perfom an inference on a picture in our blob storage and register the result in the database.
-Therefor, we would need a process to register the user's feedback of said inference
+Therefore, we would need a process to register the user's feedback of said inference

 ## Prerequisites

 - The user must be signed in

-- The user has picture uploaded in the blob storage and with its metadata saved within the DB.
+- The user has a picture uploaded in the blob storage and with its metadata saved within the DB.

 - The inference result has been saved into the DB.